NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </rdf:RDF>

 ```
 _Note: The subject described in the `rdf:Description` `about` element attribute ideally would be a globally unique HTTP URI for the (EML) attribute, rather than 'att.4'-- which is a localized identifier.
-Methods for constructing this HTTP URI are being developed by EDI, NCEAS, and others._
+Methods for constructing this HTTP URI are being developed by EDI, NCEAS, and others.
+While care must be taken that the `id` provided in the original EML was unique or defined with proper scoping and referencing elements, in RDF this is not a problem: `id`s specified in "rdf:about" attributes can be repeated without issue._

 <a name="rdf-eml-example-4"></a>